HackHersSecure/SSH-Tool---VulnHawk/README.md

 Developed by Tina D'souza
 As a part of final year project!!

+## License
+This project is licensed under the BSD 3-Clause License

 ## Disclaimer

 **This tool is for educational purposes only.**